ldtteam/minecolonies/src/main/java/com/minecolonies/blockout/README.md

 About BlockOut
 --------------
-BlockOut is a data-driven GUI library for Minecraft (currently 1.7 only).
+BlockOut is a data-driven GUI library for Minecraft.

 BlockOut uses a hierarchical structure, consisting of a root Window, which contains one or more Panes and Views.
 Views are a type of Pane which can contain other Panes (and Views).